Nutan-2003/personal-portfolio-website/README.md

 # Personal Portfolio Website

 A modern, responsive portfolio website to showcase my projects, skills, and blog posts as a Computer Science Engineering student.
+Built with HTML, CSS, and JavaScript, featuring animated cards and a clean, professional design.

 ## Table of Contents
 - [Demo](#demo)